nodejs/node/doc/api/stream.md

 * `callback` {Function} A callback function (optionally with an error argument) to be invoked when processing is complete for the supplied chunks.

-**Note:** This function MUST NOT be called by application code directly.
+*Note*: This function MUST NOT be called by application code directly.
 It should be implemented by child classes, and called only by the internal Writable class methods only.